Search

 Constraints

-To offer a broad set of observing capabilities, but at the same time provide a system that allows both flexibility and the highest possible rate of completion of the proposed observing programs, the instruments that will be available are ALFOSC, NOTCam, FIES and StanCam.
+To offer a broad set of observing capabilities, but at the same time provide a system that allows both flexibility and the highest possible rate of completion of the proposed observing programmes, the instruments that will be available are ALFOSC, NOTCam, FIES and StanCam.

 For NOTCam, FIES and StanCam the instrument set-ups are in principle fixed.
 For ALFOSC the instrument set-up can vary widely, but we cannot provide changes of the set-up during an observing night, and there is a limited amount of time for calibration observations.
 Therefore, we limit each proposal to a selection of 2 grisms and 2 slits, and 4 filters beyond the standard UBVRi set.